xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Artificial Intelligence/Markov Decision Processes.md

 > > [!hint]
 > > Remember that **this formula accounts for the possibility of transaction randomness**.
 > > In this case we have a 0.2 chance of going to the wrong state, and we take that into account in our expected value computation.
+> >
+> > In this case, if we decide to go right, the possibilities are 0.1 going top, 0.1 going down and 0.8 of going the right way.
+(No possibility of going left)
 >
 > ![](../z_images/Pasted%20image%2020240604160207.png)
 >
-> > [!hint]
+> > [!question]
-> > The cell from before has a new value because the adjacent cells don't have 0 value anymore, so they add to the expected value due to the 0.2 possibility of going there.
+> > Why did the cell from before change from 0.72 to 0.78?
+> > Because the possibility of wrongly going up now has a value of 0.72.

 ---